OpenZeppelin/defender-templates/defender/wallet-migrator/README.md

 - Run `yarn install` to install the necessary Node packages
 - A secrets file can be created for each stage of production.
 We will create one for development
   - Copy and rename `sample.secrets.yml` to `.secrets/dev.yml`
-  - Modify the following lines in the `.secrets/dev.yml` file, replacing the portion in the angle brackets `<>` with your Defender API key, Secret key, as indicated:
+  - Modify the following lines in the `.secrets/dev.yml` file, replacing the portion in the angle brackets `<>` with your Defender API key, Secret key, and Covalent API key, as indicated:
     - `defender-api-key: <API Key goes here>`
     - `defender-api-secret: <API Secret goes here>`
     - `covalent-api-key: <Covalent API Key goes here>`